MikoMagritto/urban/README.md

 * CRUD player
 * CRUD team

-## Fonctionalities
+## Basics Fonctionalities
-* As a player I want to be able to create a new match
+* As an organisator I want to be able to create a new match
 * As a player I need to list all available matches
 * As a player I want to select a match and validate my participation

+## Advanced Fonctionalities
+* As an organisator I want to add a "waiting list" wich is a group of 2 or 3 potential player if
+* As a player I can join the waiting list if the match is full